-The next training course will start in October and take place on six Saturdays between then and the end of the year in a large, well-ventilated city centre venue which enables effective indoor social distancing.
+Courses take place on six alternating Saturdays in a large, well-ventilated city centre venue which enables effective indoor social distancing.

-Core course sessions will be held in the morning and be interactive and practical.
-Participants will work up several short news stories over a few weeks and will learn from each other in discursive round table formats.
+Core course sessions are held in the morning and are interactive and practical.
+Participants work up several short news stories over a few weeks and learn from each other in discursive round table formats.

-The core course will cover news writing, sources and the use of visual material.
+The core course covers news writing, sources and the use of visual material.

 Topics may include research methods, interviewing, ethics and regulation as well as Exeter regional politics, policies and practice and how to use Freedom of Information requests and other transparency legislation to hold local institutions to account.

 There are short assignments to complete between sessions and learning support materials are provided.

 Participants are expected to attend all six morning sessions and to complete all assignments.
 Priority will be given to those who can also attend afternoon sessions.